-Institutions are required to submit an interim financial report by June 15 each year (cumulative results as at March 31 of the same year) for all ongoing projects that received CFI funds prior to April 1 of that year.
+Institutions are normally required to submit an annual financial report by June 15 each year (cumulative results as at March 31 of the same year) for ongoing projects that received CFI funds prior to April 1 of that year.
+For projects that have a CFI contribution of \$500,000 or less, institutions must submit a financial report every two years, unless instructed otherwise by the CFI.
 An interim financial report does not need to be submitted by June 15 if an institution plans to submit a final financial report by September 30 that year.
-In some instances, the CFI may request that quarterly or biannual financial reports be submitted for certain projects.
+In some instances, the CFI may request that quarterly or semi-annual financial reports be submitted for certain projects.